aman7506/marketing-task-management/DEPLOYMENT_SUMMARY.md

 ---

-## ✅ WHAT HAS BEEN DONE
+## ✅ WHAT HAS BEEN PREPARED FOR YOUR PROJECT

 ### **1. Security Files Created**
-All sensitive files are now protected from being committed to Git:
+All sensitive files in your project are now protected from being committed to Git:

 ✅ **Root `.gitignore`** - `c:\Marketing Form\.gitignore`
-   - Prevents secrets, build files, and OS files from Git
+   - Prevents your secrets, build files, and OS files from Git
    - Covers .NET, Angular, Visual Studio, and general files

 ✅ **Frontend `.gitignore`** - `c:\Marketing Form\frontend\.gitignore`